moo20222/CodePathSamuelLupton/README.md

 "TODO:// Add the URL to your animated app walk-though gif in the image tag below.
 Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif).
 LICEcap is a great tool for recording and you can simply upload the gif to GitHub and provide the path name in place of URL as shown below."

-Since it says we can use LICEcap and provide a file path, here is the file path: moo20222/CodePathSamuelLupton/main/CodePath/CodePathGifSub.gif
+Since it says we can use LICEcap and provide a file path to the gif, here is the file path: CodePath/CodePathGifSub.gif